girishji/vimcomplete/README.md

 $ git clone https://github.com/girishji/vimcomplete.git
 ```

-After installing the plugin using the above steps, add the following line to
+If using builtin package manager, add the following line to your $HOME/.vimrc
-your $HOME/.vimrc file:
+file:

 ```
 packadd vimcomplete
 ```